About

 Did you know?

-After completing a program like Aspiring Scholars, students who participated in an Inclusive Postsecondary Education program completed a a one-year outcome survey* showing:
+Students who participated in an Inclusive Postsecondary Education program completed a one-year outcome survey* showing:

 - 73% of respondents had a paid job one year after completing the program